Ladder99/ladder99/services/compiler/README.md

-# ladder99-builder
+# ladder99-compiler

-This compiles yaml files to xml and js
+This compiles devices and model yaml files to devices.xml